 With California state parks re-opening (with some restrictions) after the COVID-19 related closures, I thought I'd take the opportunity to visit Chino Hills State Park with my cyclocross bike.
 This park is a great location for serious training or just leisurely exploring.

-Right now - Spring - is the best time to visit this park, before it gets too hot.
+Winter and Spring is the best time to visit this park, before it gets too hot.
 Let's take a look at tips for using Chino Hills State Park for training on your cyclocross, gravel, or mountain bike.

 When talking about Chino Hills State Park, we're really talking about two separate parks that are adjoining - Chino Hills, part of the state park system, and Carbon Canyon Regional Park.